 “Maggie is an extraordinary person who has a deep devotion to the country and her work.
 Her excellent Spanish and cultural knowledge helped us immensely in doing our work and understanding the culture.
 She is an American, which gives her the ability to view things through our eyes.”

-– Glenn Chelliah, retired pharmaceutical marketer
+– Glenn Chelliah, retired pharmaceutical marketer and Ecuador volunteer

 Through an academic year studying grassroots development in Ecuador with the University of Minnesota, Maggie was put into direct contact with the economic and social realities of actual communities and people working at a local level to address complex problems.
 Through classes and a six-month internship and research placement in a rural area on the northern coast of Ecuador, Maggie deepened her studies both through experience and critical analysis.
 In these studies and through her subsequent thirteen years living and working in Ecuador, Maggie has cultivated her awareness and appreciation for development issues through engagement with diverse communities.

 Fluent in Spanish and having studied culture extensively, Maggie is bi-cultural.
 Although at first glance she does not look the part, Maggie is, without a doubt, a citizen of Latin America.
 In addition to living and working in Ecuador, Maggie has led teams to Cuba and Peru, and served in St. Lucia.
 She laughs about a time, when leading a team in Cuba, the elders at a senior center asked for ‘la ecuatoriana’ (“the Ecuadorian”) when she was at other project sites.
 Despite her blonde hair and Scandinavian last name, the residents say a distinction.
 Maggie shrugs: “I guess I must be pretty Ecuadorian if Cubans, looking at my blonde face, call me Ecuadorian and not ‘Americana’!”